 Recent data from real householders in San Mateo in a Peninsula Clean Energy spreadsheet showed a median cost of about $6,500, including electrical wiring.
-Recent prices are probably a bit higher, maybe about $7,000.
-The great news is that (as of Feb 2023) rebates will pay for most of this.
-Peninsula Clean Energy (PCE) will give you $2,000 and Golden State Rebates will give you another $900 ($700 for a tank <45 gal), and you can also get a 30% tax credit for any remaining cost from the Inflation Reduction Act, bringing a $7,000 initial cost down to just $2,897 [2], a little cheaper than the typical cost of installing a gas water heater:
+The great news is that (as of Nov 2024) rebates will pay for most of this.
+Peninsula Clean Energy (PCE) will give you $2,500 and Golden State Rebates will give you another $900 ($700 for a tank <45 gal), and you can also get a 30% tax credit for any remaining cost from the Inflation Reduction Act, bringing a $7,000 initial cost down to just $2,870 [2], a little cheaper than the typical cost of installing a gas water heater (about $2,000-2,500).

 If you live in Redwood City, the city will give you an additional $500 rebate and if you live in Menlo Park or Burlingame, the city will waive the permit cost, which will save a bit more.